-- 1. Affirms the inherent right of self-government, including jurisdiction over child and family services. - 2.
-Sets out national principles for the provision of child and family services to Indigenous children.

-3. Contributes to Canada's implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) (section 8).
+- 1. Affirms the inherent right of self-government, including jurisdiction over child and family services - Sets out national principles for the provision of child and family services to Indigenous children - Contributes to Canada's implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) (section 8)

-Each of these purposes is further examined below.
+Each of these purposes is further examined on the following pages.